JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

         @Test
         fun myTest(){
-            // Declaration of a mock UI to demonstrate API calls
+            // Declares a mock UI to demonstrate API calls
             // Add your own declarations as needed rule.setContent {
                 var text by remember { mutableStateOf("Hello") }